[HISTORY: Adopted by the Borough Council of the Borough of Pennsburg as indicated in article histories. Amendments noted where applicable.]

 Licensing.
 No person who is not duly licensed or deemed to be licensed by the Waste Authority may collect or transport municipal waste located or generated within the municipality.
 This waste collection or transportation license shall be a county license issued by the Waste Authority.

 Compliance with rules, regulations and ordinances.
-In carrying on activities related to solid waste collection or transportation within this municipality, all municipal waste collectors and all municipal waste transporters shall comply with the county ordinance, this chapter and the other municipal waste flow ordinances and all rules and regulations pertaining to the collection, transportation, processing and disposal of solid waste as may be hereafter promulgated by the Waste Authority.
+In carrying on activities related to solid waste collection or transportation within this municipality, all municipal waste collectors and all municipal waste transporters shall comply with the county ordinance, this article and the other municipal waste flow ordinances and all rules and regulations pertaining to the collection, transportation, processing and disposal of solid waste as may be hereafter promulgated by the Waste Authority.
 Delivery by such collectors or transporters to the Western County System of unacceptable waste, nonprocessible waste, except for white goods, and waste from unapproved sources is prohibited.

 Administration.
 Licenses hereunder shall be issued and revoked by the Waste Authority and administered by it.
-Any collectors or transporters who fail to comply with the provisions of this chapter shall be subject to any applicable sanctions in addition to the revocation of their licenses.
+Any collectors or transporters who fail to comply with the provisions of this article shall be subject to any applicable sanctions in addition to the revocation of their licenses.

 Delivery to Western County System.
 Except as provided in Subsections B and C below, all acceptable waste generated within this municipality shall be delivered to the Western County System, and all acceptable waste collectors and transporters shall deliver and dispose of all acceptable waste collected or generated within municipality to solid waste facilities designated in the plan or plan revision at one or more points of entry into the Western County System as designated from time to time by the Waste Authority.